woensdag 30 april 2025

 They're going to need to ask it a lot."

-This was really, really lovely.
-It's sweet, cozy, easy, optimistic and warm.
-Perfect for when you need something light that will make you feel all warm inside.
+This book was really, really lovely.
+It’s sweet, cozy, easy, optimistic, and warm; perfect for when you need something light that leaves you feeling all warm inside.
+Chambers has a gift for creating worlds that feel gentle yet profound, and A Prayer for the Crown-Shy is no exception.

-The only thing I didn't like is the length of the book.
-We skipped too much story, too many travels and interactions I would have loved to read about.
-But that's the only thing I can think off.
+The only thing I didn’t love was the length of the book.
+I felt like we skipped too much, too many travels, interactions, and little adventures that I would have loved to read about.
+The story moves very quickly, and while that keeps it light and breezy, I couldn’t help but wish for more.

 Happy reading!